 - Place the chicken on top of the cabbage.

 - Garnish with your choice of toppings.
-I used finely chopped green onion(s), Japanese mayonnaise, shredded sushi nori seaweed "kizami nori", chili threads and 2 soft-boiled egg(s)s!
+I used finely chopped green onions, Japanese mayonnaise, kizami nori (shredded nori), chili threads and 2 soft-boiled eggs!

 - Enjoy!